Carlos Slim raises bet on Dutch telecoms group KPN

 Companies generally have to pay higher interest on hybrid bonds, but credit rating agencies treat them as partially helping to improve debt ratios.

-(Additional reporting by Philip Blenkinsop in Brussels, Leila Abboud in Paris, Kylie MacLellan in London and Elinor Comlay in Mexico City; Editing by Mark Potter)
+(Additional reporting by Philip Blenkinsop, Leila Abboud in Paris, Elinor Comlay in Mexico City; Editing by Mark Potter)